Don’t politicise demolition of unauthorised structures – NADMO Boss advises

 “The government considers earthquake to be a most serious occurrence that can set us back on our development journey and more importantly militate against safety of our citizens and we are committed to taking all needed measures to avert future disasters,” he said.

-The Chief Director of the Ministry for the Interior, Mrs. Adelaide Anno-Kumi, delivering a speech on behalf of the sector minister, underscored the importance of early warning systems to reduce disasters significantly.
+The Chief Director of the Ministry for the Interior, Mrs. Adelaide Anno-Kumi, delivering a speech on behalf of the sector minister, underscored the importance of early warning systems to reducing disasters significantly.

-While expressing sympathy to recently affected persons by the Weija Dam spillage, Mrs. Anno-Kumi stressed the need for the populace to be well-informed on evacuation and disaster management methods to reduce the extent of destruction.
+While expressing sympathy to recently affected persons of the Weija Dam spillage, Mrs Anno-Kumi stressed the need for the populace to be well-informed on evacuation and disaster management methods to reduce extent of destruction.

-The Country Director of the United Nations Educational Scientific and Cultural Organisation (UNESCO), Mr. Abdourahamane Diallo, gave highlights of a newly produced documentary and educational materials to sensitise the public, particularly students, on disasters.
+The Country Director of United Nations Educational Scientific and Cultural Organisation (UNESCO), Mr Abdourahamane Diallo, gave highlights of a newly produced documentary and educational materials to sensitise the public particularly students, on disasters.

 “There is still a lot more that we need to do collectively to ensure that Ghana gets the holistic capacity development that it needs to prepare adequately for an earthquake disaster or any other disaster.”